snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

 {% endhighlight %}

-This will set up a worker which will run indefinitely, taking events from the Redis list with key "snowplow_redis_key" and inputting them to an AsyncEmitter, which will send them to a cloudfront collector.
+This will set up a worker which will run indefinitely, taking events from the Redis list with key "snowplow_redis_key" and inputting them to an AsyncEmitter, which will send them to a Collector.
 If the process receives a SIGINT signal (for example, due to a Ctrl-C keyboard interrupt), cleanup will occur before exiting to ensure no events are lost.

 <h2><a name="schemas">7.
 Self-describing JSONs</a></h2>